asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 * Alice hangs up.
 * Carol's phone stops ringing.

-!!! note
+/// note
 The following tests refer to a concept called a "blond" transfer.
 This is the process by which a transferer uses the attended transfer key on his phone to perform a blind transfer.
 In other words, the transferer presses the attended transfer key, dials the appropriate extension, and then immediately hangs up when the destination begins ringing.
 Since the process involves hanging up once the far end begins ringing, it means that there are no scenarios to check such as "transfer target busy" or "transfer target nonexistent".

-[//]: # (end-note)
+///

 ### Local blond transfer: success